Neveon/firebase-backend-socialmedia/README.md

 # firebase-backend-socialmedia
-Firebase functions for social media app
+Firebase functions for social media app.
+Front end React app can be found [here](https://github.com/Neveon/firebase-frontend-socialmedia)

 ## What I Learned
 - Learned about firebase database triggers and querying